A picture of Civitan International's logo (a cog with a C and a sphere inside)

 Historic Medicaid Cuts Are on the Table This Week.
 Here’s What People With Disabilities Need to Know.

 Let’s be clear: This proposal threatens the health and independence of millions of people, including people with disabilities, children, older adults, and caregivers.
-If this bill becomes law, states will be forced to make impossible decisions that would gut essential services—and an estimated 13.7 million will lose coverage.
+If this bill becomes law, states will be forced to make impossible decisions that would gut essential services.
+An estimated 13.7 million will lose coverage.

 What’s in the proposal?